ONEBALDDEVELOPER/HyperionBootcamp/README.md

-this is a workbook for hyperion dev bootcamp
+this is a workbook for HyperionDev Bootcamp